-The reported amounts should be recalculated to single strength amounts.
-The source to be used for the actual brix level of the delivery is up to the discretion of the member, as long as there is supporting evidence for the calculation and the expected inaccuracy caused by the method applied is non-material.
+For producers, processor and bottlers, the reported amounts should be recalculated to single strength amounts.
+The source to be used for the actual brix level of the delivery is up to the discretion of the member, if there is supporting evidence for the calculation and the expected inaccuracy caused by the method applied is non-material.
 Sources can include a sample of the actual product, recipe brix or the average of the brix range in the specification.
 EU Fruit Juice Directive or other AIJN approved single strength brix levels should be used to recalculate to single strength amounts.

-The reporting format/ data collection sheet will support this recalculation.
+The reporting in the data collection sheet will support this recalculation.